BippinShekar/Image_Restoration_Model/README.md

      After the creation of our model, we compile the model by running the model using different optimizers, loss functions, and metrics, then finally settling on the ones that provide the best performance, based on the blemishes we are trying to rectify.
 Then, we enter into the training and testing phase, which includes calculating the model's accuracy.
+  6. **Step 5 - Data Post-Processing**.
-  6. Data post-processing comprised the steps of denormalizing and re-sizing the images into their original form.
+     This step comprised the steps of denormalizing and re-sizing the images into their original form.
-  7. **Step 6** - Saving the Model and Processed Data.
+  8. **Step 6** - Saving the Model and Processed Data.
      Now we have arrived at the final milestone of saving these post-processed output images into the respective folders.

 **Model Performance**:The highest performance accuracy is 90% while the average accuracy of the model floats around 86%.